Tips for buyers

 Viewings are made a time that is convenient for you, and we’ll accompany you to every viewing to answer any questions you may have.

 Great properties don’t remain available for long, so if you see something you love, let us know straight away.

 4. Put in an offer

 Proceeding with an offer is a huge step.
 You won’t be doing it on your own though.
 We’ll be with you at every stage, offering advice on how to proceed.

 In considering your offer, the vendor will want to know more about you as a buyer.
 They’ll be interested to know details about your buying position, timescales, what you want included as part of the purchase and how you intend to fund the purchase.

-Once a sale is agreed, we will be the main point of communication between all parties.
-Keeping you updated every step of the way.
+Once a sale is agreed, we will be the main point of communication between all parties, including solicitors.
+We will keep you updated every step of the way.